- Save upto 75%*Lowest Bike Premiums

 Premium is directly proportional to IDV.
 If the premium rate in your two-wheeler insurance policy is low that means a lower IDV.
 Thus, people tend to believe, lower the IDV, the better it is.
 However, that’s not the case.
 A lower IDV is not beneficial because at the time of a claim settlement, it will result in a lower claim amount.

-Now that you know how important it is to know the right IDV of your two-wheeler, you should also know that you can calculate it by using an IDV calculator online.
+Now that you know how important it is to know the right IDV of your two-wheeler, you should also know that you can calculate it by using an IDV value calculator for bike online.
 IDV calculator is an online tool that determines the market value of your two-wheeler and also gives you an idea of the premium you will be required to pay to own the policy.

 In case of any doubt or query related to IDV in two-wheeler insurance, you can get in touch with the customer care executives at InsuranceDekho.